htansetiawan/math-kitchen/README.md

 ## 🤝 Contributing

 This is an educational tool designed to make calculus more accessible.
 If you're an educator or student with ideas for improvement, contributions are welcome!

+### Development Setup
+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Start development server: `npm start`

+### Firebase Deployment
+See the [Firebase Deployment](#-firebase-deployment) section above for instructions on setting up your environment variables and deploying to Firebase Hosting.

 ## 📜 License